akobr/mono.me/docs/42for.net/platform/overview.md

 ```
 :::

 The model is kept simple but generic to make it possible to describe a lot of variations of complex software systems.
-It can describe the relationship between your SaS product and your customers, complex business workflows, or differences between major software versions released yearly.
+It can describe the relationship between your SaaS product and your customers, complex business workflows, or differences between major software versions released yearly.
 There are no limits to the imagination and what you want to describe by the annotation model.
 It should always be something that will help you to manage your product.

 ::: tip
 This platform can be very useful for the microservices approach because it can help you picture the system's whole architecture and simplify management.
 The platform is modeled to handle hundreds of thousands of annotations and serve them blazingly fast.